vladdez/rainfall/level3/walkthrough.md

 - why padding is 64?

+- why we cannot just pass "A" * 60?

+- where exacly do we write the address of global variable

 - how do we pass the global varibale?
 - "A" * 60 + "%4$n - here %n will write the number of preceding bytes (64) and put it the pointed location: the position of 4th argument (buffer)